What to know about Tuesday’s primaries in California, New Jersey, Montana

 What to watch in Iowa

-One of the most closely watched races is Iowa, a rural state which often opens presidential election seasons with its early races.
+One of the most closely watched races is in Iowa, a rural state that often opens presidential election seasons with its early races.

 Iowa has long been dominated by the Republican Party, but Democrats believe there might be a chance to make the state’s Senate race competitive.

-Republican Senator Joni Ernst is retiring, after more than a decade in office.
+Republican Senator Joni Ernst is retiring after more than a decade in office.
 That leaves an open seat in the Senate, without an incumbent to defend it.

 To take control of the Senate in November, Democrats need to defend all their existing seats — and flip around four.
 Iowa offers a golden opportunity to gain ground.